 I understand you, I really do.

-Considering I obviously don’t know you, have never met you and might never meet you… This is a bold claim.
-In fact, I’m writing this before you could possibly have the chance to read it.
+Considering I don’t know you, have never met you and might never meet you, this is a bold claim.
+I’m writing this before you could have the chance to read it.
 I am writing this as currently there are no articles on our website whatsoever.
-The company website isn’t even finished…
+The company website isn’t finished yet.

 Am I mad?

 I’m writing this as we are about to launch a brand new business into the worst oil and gas industry downturn in a generation.
-In fact, it will be only the seasoned industry veterans that will remember times as bad as this, back in the dark days of 1986, a chapter that left a recruiting gap spanning many years.
+It will be only the seasoned industry veterans that will remember times as bad as this, back in the dark days of 1986, a chapter that left a recruiting gap spanning many years.

 So, am I mad?

-Almost every industry related news report is negative; jobs are being lost, larger and larger mergers are being confirmed, bankruptcies are in the air, and oil prices show no signs of recovery.
+Almost every industry related news report is negative; jobs are getting lost, more significant mergers are getting confirmed, bankruptcies are in the air, and oil prices show no signs of recovery.

 As I’m sure you’re aware, oil companies start sanctioning exploration, appraisal and development projects when the numbers add up.
 However, we probably are yet to see the capitulation phase current supply/demand dynamic.